 Bare root season continues through February.
 The selection of bare root fruit trees and roses is still very good.
-We have had plenty of rain this winter and it is an excellent time to plant bare root fruit trees.
-If we are holding trees for you that have already been paid for, remember that they must be picked up by the end of February.
+The rain this year has been spaced out fairly and the weather has stayed cool to keep the trees dormant so it is an excellent time to plant bare root fruit trees.
 At the end of the month we pot up what has not been sold bare root and then the price goes up.
-Take advantage of bare root prices and get your fruit trees in now.
+Take advantage of bare root prices and selection and get your fruit trees in now.

 Final Dormant Spraying is Due This Month

 Weeds are going to start growing in earnest soon.
-You can spray with weed killer now to kill what is coming up now and mix pre-emergent with the weed killer to stop the weeds from growing back so quickly, I’m gong to try a propane torch on the weeds here at the nursery this year and see how that works.
-Less chemicals and hopefully less expensive.
-We’ll see.
+You can spray with weed killer now to kill what is coming up and mix pre-emergent with the weed killer to stop the weeds from growing back so quickly, I’ve been using a propane torch on weeds.
+It’s working well for me.
+Less chemicals.
+We also have this year a non chemical weed killer called Burnout. one quart makes 1 gallon of spray and will cover 1500 sq. ft.
+I got it on a special buy and we are selling it for $12.99 per quart.
+Suggested retail price is $23.19.

 We hope to see you soon,